gatling/gatling/src/docs/content/tutorials/realtime_monitoring/index.md

 ## FrontLine

-[FrontLine](https://gatling.io/gatling-frontline/) is a commercial product from Gatling Corp, the company behind Gatling.
+[Gatling Enterprise](/enterprise/), formerly know as Gatling FrontLine, is a management interface for Gatling, that includes advanced metrics and advanced features for integration and automation.

-Amongst other features like clustering support, MQTT support, advanced integration with CI tools (Jenkins, TeamCity and Bamboo) and with Grafana, FrontLine offers entreprise-grade realtime monitoring and metrics persistence.
+Amongst other features like clustering support, MQTT support, advanced integration with CI tools (Jenkins, TeamCity and Bamboo) and with Grafana, Gatling Enterprise offers entreprise-grade realtime monitoring and metrics persistence.

-{{< img src="frontline.png" alt="FrontLine" >}}
+{{< img src="enterprise.png" alt="Gatling Enterprise" >}}

 For more information, please get in touch at **contact@gatling.io**.